cajuncoding/cajuncoding.github.io/_posts/2020-07-21-dynamic-cloudflare-dns-for-github-pages.md

 ---
 published: true
 layout: post
-title: CloudFlare dynamic DNS setup for GitHub Pages
+title: Cloudflare dynamic DNS setup for GitHub Pages
 subtitle: Using a CNAME record instead of traditional A record.
 cover-img: /assets/img/crawfish-banner.jpg
 thumbnail-img: >-
   /assets/img/2020-07-21-dynamic-cloudflare-dns-for-github-pages/cf-logo-v-rgb-edited-square.png
 share-img: >-
   /assets/img/2020-07-21-dynamic-cloudflare-dns-for-github-pages/cf-logo-v-rgb-edited-square.png
-tags: [dns, infrastructure, cloudflare, github]
+tags:
+  - dns
+  - infrastructure
+  - cloudflare
+  - github
 ---
 So, here's something practical that might be of interest if you have (or want) a domain custom domain (apex or sub-domain) to point to your GitHub Pages site.